economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We prioritise our efforts first toward those which sustain, steward and regenerate natural & environmental commons.
 In all work we also aim to build towards sustainability and commoning at the social layer, and finally the technological layer(s) deemed necessary to underpin this work.
 We believe this ordering is important, and that our deepest service as beings in this new phase of existence should be toward the 'base layers' on which our survival depends&mdash; geologies, water flows, soil, fungi, bacteria and eventually flora, fauna, other human beings and the invisible agreements we make when coordinating together.

-**We like:**
+**We endeavour to:**

-- Growing natural, knowledge, social & technological commons; where the outcomes have a collective benefit.
+- Grow natural, knowledge, social & technological commons; where the outcomes have a collective benefit.
-- Preserving, sharing and elevating Indigenous knowledge systems and ways of knowing.
+- Preserve, share and elevate Indigenous knowledge systems and ways of knowing.
-- Employing bioregional-scale governance and stewardship efforts.
+- Employ bioregional-scale governance and stewardship efforts.
-- Building and using open-source software.
-Allowing for open contributions.
-Providing codes of conduct.
+- Build and use open-source software.
+Allow for open contributions.
+Provide and mandate codes of conduct.
-- Making up-front commitments towards commons contributions before embarking upon a set of work.
+- Make up-front commitments towards commons contributions before embarking upon a set of work.
-- Ensuring strong governance around the sharing of dividends and surplus.
+- Ensure strong governance around the sharing of dividends and surplus.

-**We try to avoid:**
+**We try not to:**

-- "Making things financially sustainable" before defining the commitments that groups will make to their commons.
+- "Wait until things are financially sustainable" before defining the commitments that groups will make to their commons.
-- Making people dependent on development teams and technical expertise to continue operating and innovating.
+- Make people dependent on development teams and technical expertise to continue operating and innovating.